overlookmotel/promisify-any/README.md

 ## Tests

-Use `npm test` to run the tests.
+Use `npm test` to run the tests or `npm run test-harmony` to include generator tests.
 Use `npm run cover` to check coverage.

-Coverage does not currently use "harmony" mode and so does not cover the generator tests.

 ## Changelog